Natural Mothball Alternatives for Storage

-There’s a straightforward reason why mothballs are so effective at keeping moths and critters away from stored belongings: their odor is rather unpleasant!
+There's a straightforward reason why mothballs are so effective at keeping moths and critters away from stored belongings: their odor is rather unpleasant!
 Mothballs are traditionally made from naphthalene, a coal tar byproduct, or paradichlorobenzene, its synthetic version.
 Both ingredients are pesticides that can be toxic to human health if they are inhaled for long periods of time.
 Fortunately, there are natural alternatives that smell much better and are just as effective.
-We’ll share a few of them with you:

 1. Lavender Satchels